misingnoglic/misingnoglic.github.io/_posts/2017-11-20-python-for-java-programmers-p2.markdown

 3.04 # a float
 {% endhighlight %}

 Also note - to comment in Python, you use the `#` sign.
+You can also have a multiline comment by putting it in quotes, like a normal string.

-You also have the same operators as Java, though with one extra helpful addition, the `**` operator (which raises one number to another).
+You also have the same operators as Java, though with one extra helpful addition - the `**` operator which raises one number to another.
 No need for Math.pow() anymore!
 Additionally with division,  unlike Java, if you divide two ints, you can get a float back.
 If you want to do integer division, you can use the `//` operator.
 Here they all are:

 {% highlight python %}
 print(5+2) # addition